3 Simple Budgeting Systems and the Best Tools for Each

 - Overspend in certain categories or lose track of spending altogether

-- Don’t want to carry big quantities of cash and go to the ATM every pay period
+- Don’t want to carry big quantities of cash or go to the ATM every pay period

-- Burn through cash if you have it available
+- Burn through cash if you have it on hand

 The Best Tools for the Job